Kakolat Falls: Overview

 Kakolat Waterfall, located in Nawada district, is situated amidst the hills of Ektara in the Govindpur block.
 The waterfall cascades step by step from a height of approximately 160 feet, into the Lohabar River, which flows through the Hazaribagh mountain range.
 The waterfall has its greatest flow after the monsoon season.

 Kakolat is situated on the southern border of Bihar, 33 km from Nawada and 4 km from Thali Bazar.
 Kakolat waterfall cascades approximately 160 feet (49 m) and creates a natural reservoir at its base.
-It is located near Govindpur police station and is surrounded by forests.
+It is located near Thali police station and is surrounded by forests.

-On May 27, 2022, during his visit to Kakolat, Honorable Chief Minister of Bihar, Shri Nitish Kumar, directed the initiation of development works for eco-tourism at the site.
+On May 27, 2022, during his visit to Kakolat, Chief Minister of Bihar, Shri Nitish Kumar, directed the initiation of development works for eco-tourism at the site.
 Previously, tourism at this location was disorganized, often leading to unfortunate incidents.
 Considering these inconveniences faced by tourists, a development project for Kakolat Waterfall was prepared.
 The Kakolat Waterfall project was carried out in two phases.

 Phase 1 of the project includes the construction of a pool, renovation of the water pool area, rock stabilization works, and the development of basic facilities such as changing rooms, toilets, gazebos, a viewpoint area, a water treatment plant, parking facilities, a cloakroom, electrification, construction of a natural stone pool in the lower part of the waterfall for children and the elderly, an administrative block, staff dormitory, forest rest house, and other protective structures.

 Phase 2 includes the reinforcement of stairs, installation of railings, development of a children's park, construction of 60 shops in the vending zone, wooden bridges, fencing work, a security wall, and other related works.

 On August 3, 2024, Kakolat Waterfall was inaugurated by Shri Nitish Kumar, the Honorable Chief Minister of Bihar, and was opened to visitors.